Language Guide (proto 2)

 repeated MapFieldEntry map_field = N;

-Any protocol buffers implementation that supports maps must both produce and accept data that can be accepted by the above definition.
+Any protocol buffers implementation that supports maps must both produce and accept data that can be accepted by the earlier definition.

 Packages